sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 ~~~~~~~~~~~~~~~~~~~

 To try to get a sense of why you need to pay attention to the
-differences between the mean and the median let’s consider a real life
+differences between the mean and the median let us consider a real life
 example.
 Since I tend to mock journalists for their poor scientific and
 statistical knowledge, I should give credit where credit is due.
-This is
+Thit is
 described in an excellent article `Housing bubble debate boils over
 <https://www.abc.net.au/news/stories/2010/09/24/3021480.htm>`__: